05 / Vision

 It is a lifecycle problem.

 The world does not lack devices.
-It lacks a reliable mechanism to determine what should happen to each one.
+It lacks a reliable way to determine what should happen to each one.
 Hundreds of millions of functional laptops, phones, and tablets are discarded every year while billions of people have no access to them.
-Not because of scarcity.
-Because of friction.
+Scarcity is not the problem.
+Decision friction is.

-ReviveTech is building RUDS: a privacy-first diagnostics and recommendation system that assesses a device and returns a clear path — reuse, repair then reuse, needs inspection, or recycle.
-No ambiguity.
+ReviveTech is building RUDS: a privacy-first diagnostics and recommendation system that assesses a device and returns a clear path: reuse, repair then reuse, needs inspection, or recycle.
+One answer.
+No guessing.

-The longer vision is a shared Device Passport standard that enables the entire sector to operate on shared infrastructure instead of duplicated effort.
-We are building the foundation before talking loudly about it.
-The model has to work before the story matters.
+The longer vision is a shared Device Passport standard that lets the entire sector work from shared infrastructure instead of duplicating it.
+We are building the model before building the story around it.
+If it does not work, the story does not matter.

 Founded